warmist/scripts/docs/agitation-rebalance.rst

     Display a panel on the main map showing your chances of invasion on the surface and in each of the cavern layers.
 The chance of agitated animals on the surface is per wildlife wave.
 The chance of cavern invasion is per season.
-The chances shown on the overlay are accurate regardless of whether ``agitation-rebalance`` is enabled.
+The ratings shown on the overlay are accurate regardless of whether ``agitation-rebalance`` is enabled.
 The monitor overlay can also be enabled and disabled via `gui/control-panel`, or repositioned with `gui/overlay`.